-Mr. Speaker, last Monday on February 27, the minister made a minister's statement quoting that the new facility in Baker Lake, the new head office there is certified as an energy star facility, and he had mentioned that hopefully he can inspire other building operators in Nunavut to follow suit.
+Mr. Speaker, last Monday on February 27, the minister made a minister's statement quoting that the new facility in Baker Lake, the new head office there is certified as an Energy Star facility, and he had mentioned that hopefully they can "inspire other building operators in Nunavut to follow suit."
 I strongly encourage any construction that we build in the territory to achieve that certification to make our energy needs reduced.

-My question for the minister today, Mr. Speaker: was Infrastructure bank of Canada green stream fund accessed for this project, and if not, why not?
+My question for the minister today, Mr. Speaker: was Infrastructure Bank of Canada green stream funds accessed for this project and, if not, why not?
 Thank you, Mr. Speaker.